acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_update.md

       --confirm-upgrade         When an auto-upgrade app is marked as having an upgrade available, pass this flag to confirm the upgrade.
 Used in conjunction with --notify-upgrade.
-      --dangerous               Automatically approve all privileges requested by the application -e, --env strings             Environment variables to set on running containers -f, --file string             Name of the build file (default "DIRECTORY/Acornfile") -h, --help                    help for update
+      --dangerous               Automatically approve all privileges requested by the application -e, --env strings             Environment variables to set on running containers --env-file string         Default env vars to apply to update command -f, --file string             Name of the build file (default "DIRECTORY/Acornfile") -h, --help                    help for update
       --image string            Acorn image name